Last Updated on March 21, 2023

 Take the 49-Mile Drive on Your Long Weekend Vacation

-Visit SF’s Great Museums During Your 3-Days in San Francisco
+Visit SF’s Great Museums During Your 3 Days in San Francisco

 Further on is beautiful Golden Gate Park, one of the city’s treasures.
 Across from the park’s Music Concourse, a concert venue during the summer months, is the de Young Museum, home to one of San Francisco’s finest art collections.

-Directly across from the de Young is the California Academy of Sciences, which in addition to its planetarium and many other fascinating exhibits, has a four-story rain forest inside the building.
+Directly across from the de Young is the California Academy of Sciences, which, in addition to its planetarium and many other fascinating exhibits, has a four-story rainforest inside the building.
 All three museums are top-notch.

-Visit the Mission and Groovy Haight-Ashbury Districts
+Visit the Groovy Haight-Ashbury and Mission Districts

-The drive also takes you through two well-known neighborhoods of San Francisco: the Mission District and Haight-Ashbury.
+The Drive also takes you through two well-known neighborhoods of San Francisco: the Mission District and Haight-Ashbury.

 You may also enjoy: Photo Essay: San Francisco / Top Chinatowns in North America / The Alcatraz Tour

-If you’re looking for the remnants of the hippie culture of the 60s, head for Haight-Ashbury where Tibetan gift shops and boutiques painted in psychedelic colors do their best to keep a hippie flavor in the air.
+If you’re looking for the remnants of the hippie culture of the 60s, head for Haight-Ashbury, where Tibetan gift shops and boutiques painted in psychedelic colors do their best to keep a hippie flavor in the air.

-Most of the folks you’ll find there now are tourists, but you’ll still encounter some teenage- and twenty-something hippie-wannabe’s hanging around on street corners.
+Most of the folks you’ll find there now are tourists, but you’ll still encounter some teenage and twenty-something hippie wannabes hanging around on street corners.

 If You Go: